Kevin McDonald

-Kevin Hamilton McDonald (born May 16, 1961) is a Canadian actor, voice actor and comedian.
+Kevin Hamilton McDonald (born May 16, 1961) is a Canadian actor, comedian and writer.
 He is a member of the comedy troupe The Kids in the Hall, who have appeared together in a number of stage, television and film productions, most notably the 1988–1995 TV series The Kids in the Hall.
-He played Pastor Dave in That '70s Show, and also starred as a co-pilot in the 2011 web comedy series Papillon.
-He also does voice work in animation, most notably for providing the voices of Agent Wendy Pleakley in the Lilo & Stitch franchise, Waffle in Catscratch, and the Almighty Tallest Purple in Invader Zim.
+He played Pastor Dave in That '70s Show, and starred as a co-pilot in the 2011 web comedy series Papillon.
+He also does voice work in animation, most notably as Agent Wendy Pleakley in the Lilo & Stitch franchise, Waffle in Catscratch, and the Almighty Tallest Purple in Invader Zim.

-He starred alongside Rodney Dangerfield and Dom DeLuise as the titular character in the gangster parody film The Godson.
+He starred alongside Rodney Dangerfield, Lou Ferrigno and Dom DeLuise as the titular character in the gangster parody film The Godson.